Almost succinct representation of maximal palindromes: Introduction

-Although various algorithms and data structures related to palindromes have been developed, it is somewhat surprising that sublinear representations of all maximal palindromes remain largely unexplored so far.
-To the best of our knowledge, the only prior work on this problem is by Itzhaki in 2025~\cite{Itzhaki25}, who proposed an $O(n)$-bit representation of maximal palindromes in a string of length $n$, which allows retrieving the length of each maximal palindrome in $O(\log^* n)$ time upon a query\footnote{$\log^* n$ denotes the iterated logarithm of $n$.}.
+Although various algorithms and data structures related to palindromes have been developed, it is somewhat surprising that sublinear $o(n)$-word representations of all maximal palindromes remain largely unexplored.
+Very recently, Itzhaki~\cite{Itzhaki26} proposed an $O(n)$-bit representation of maximal palindromes in a string of length $n$, which allows retrieving the length of each maximal palindrome in $O(1)$ time upon a query.
+We note that our compact representation has two quantitative advantages over the prior work: the constant factor of $n$ in the space complexity is smaller, and our representation can be computed in linear time and using $O(n)$ bits of working space.

-In this paper, we propose an $O(n)$-bit representation of all maximal palindromes in a string that supports \emph{constant-time} retrieval of the length of each maximal palindrome centered at any given position~(Theorem~\ref{thm:main}).
-In addition, as an application of Theorem~\ref{thm:main}, we present a data structure of size $O(n)$ bits that can answer any \emph{internal longest palindrome query}~\cite{MitaniMSH23} in $O(\log n)$ time (Theorem~\ref{thm:internal}).
+In this paper, we first provide a simple $3n$-bit encoding for the maximal palindromes in a string of length $n$, which, however, does not support efficient access to their lengths~(Lemma~\ref{lem:encode}).
+By using this encoding, we then propose a data structure of size $3(1+\epsilon)n + o(n)$ bits representing all maximal palindromes in a string that supports \emph{constant-time} retrieval of the length of each maximal palindrome centered at any given position, where $\epsilon < 1$ is an arbitrarily small positive constant~(Theorem~\ref{thm:main}).
+The data structure can be constructed in $O(n)$ time and using $O(n)$ bits of working space, given a string of length $n$.
+We note that, in general, if a $kn$-bit encoding method to represent maximal palindromes in a string is given, the size of our data structure becomes $k(1+\epsilon)n + o(n)$ bits.
+This implies that our proposed method can achieve an \emph{almost succinct} representation.
+Namely, the space complexity is within a factor of $(1+\epsilon)$ of the information-theoretic lower bound, provided that the underlying encoding is optimal.
+In addition, as an application of Theorem~\ref{thm:main}, we present a data structure of size $O(n)$ bits that can answer any \emph{internal longest palindrome query}~\cite{MitaniMSH23}, which finds the longest palindrome within a query factor, in $O(\log n)$ time (Theorem~\ref{thm:internal}).